 You might want to invest in a portable water filter or purifier for longer-term camping trips.

 These water filters can range from small personal portable water purifiers to larger ones that can simultaneously purify several gallons of water.

 There are also solar stills that you can set up, extracting the water from plants and making it safe to drink.
 However, this prolonged method might only be practical for some people.

 Lastly, you can always boil water to kill any pathogens.
-This is a slow process, but highly effective when you’re in a bind.
+This is a slow process and you need a camping stove or a fire pit, but highly effective when you’re in a bind.

 Water is essential, so have access to plenty of it!

 While camping can be a fun and adventurous way to escape it all, but it is essential to remember that you need access to plenty of water outdoors.

 Even if you’re camping in the winter and the temperature is a little cooler, you need plenty of water.